 - There is elapsed time — how much time from one clock to the other (which is great for 3rd/4th graders!)

-- There is time after (which is a mini word problem to boot!!!): What is the time 1 hour and 30 minutes AFTER the time shown on clock.
+- There is time after (which is a mini word problem to boot!!!): What is the time 1 hour and 30 minutes AFTER the time shown on the clock.

-There is NOT conversion of digital to analog time.
+There is NOT a conversion of digital to analog time.
 Oh well, you can do that at home in a different way.
 If you can get your kids to play this game it really will teach them analog time.
-I think ways to enhance the “fun” aspect is to let kids compete for correct answers.
+I think ways to enhance the “fun” aspect are to let kids compete for correct answers.
 For my kid, they can play at different levels and compare correct answer percentages.
-Another incentive is to try to get the high score … that always seems to be motivating!
+Another incentive is to try to get a high score … that always seems to be motivating!